Double Star Astronomy

 Statistical tests have in the past been a primary tool to filter double star catalogs.
 If we adopt the tests devised by R.G.
 Aitken or Sinachoupoulos & Mouzourakis, then roughly 61,000 pairs pass one or the other test but only 12,000 pass them both; that's 11700 unique WDS IDs (11% of total).
 This introduces the conclusion that is borne out by evidence: less than half the unique IDs in WDS can be identified as physical.

 In the past few decades astronomers have developed highly accurate measurements of many star systems.
-Using this new information, we can identify physical systems as those with a projected separation (based on the parallax distance of the primary star) that is less than 5000 AU, a small divergence in the relative proper motion of the components, a flag in WDS that indicates a physical pair based on CPM analyses or parallax evidence (or both) reported in the astronomical literature, or a calculated orbit of "preliminary" to "definitive" quality.
-These positive criteria can be contrasted with a projected separation greater than 50,000 AU, evidence that the pair is optical (a linear solution, divergent proper motions, discrepant parallax distances, or an "optical" or "bogus" WDS flag), to produce an overall numerical "physicality" score.
-We can then use this score to identify pairs within WDS that have the highest probability of being physical systems or pair asterisms, or those that are ambiguous optical pairs lacking evidence either way.
+Using this new information, we can audit the WDS using a Q score (physicality score) calculated as follows.
+(1) Points are added if the projected separation is less than 5,000 AU (if there is a parallax distance for the primary star), if there is a divergence in the relative proper motion of the components, if there is a flag in WDS that indicates a physical pair based on CPM or parallax evidence (or both), and if there is a calculated orbit of "preliminary" to "definitive" quality in the Sixth Orbital Catalog.
+(2) Points are subtracted points if there is a projected separation greater than 50,000 AU, or there is evidence that the pair is optical (a linear solution in Sixth Orbital, divergent proper motions, discrepant parallax distances, or an "optical" or "bogus" WDS flag).
+Dynamic indicators have a greater weight than projected separation, and orbital motion greater weight than CPM.
+Pairs that have no evidence either way will have a score of 0.
+We can then use this score to identify pairs within WDS that have the highest probability of being physical systems or the highest probability of being pair asterisms, or those that are ambiguous optical pairs lacking evidence either way.

-The table (below) shows the results of this analysis.
+The table (below) shows the results breaking out WDS entries by Q score.
 The "all pairs" column gives the tallies across every pair (record) in the WDS catalog, and indicates how many pass the editorial Aitken test, which is essentially a projected orbital radius scaled to stellar luminosity.

 As the table shows, using the physicality score, the total WDS catalog breaks roughly into thirds (physical, optical, asterism).
 The proportion of likely physical systems changes only slightly when the Aitken test is added, and although the test usefully rejects about three-fourths of the pair asterisms it adds more optical pairs.
 Rather than preferentially selecting high probability physical systems, the Aitken test is no more effective at that task than a random selection of pairs from the WDS catalog.
 This illustrates the inadequacy of any selection criterion, including a statistical test, that relies on visual appearance.